Applying for a Business Visa in New Zealand

 For Investors

-People wishing to invest funds in a business and live in New Zealand can apply for residence under our Investor category.
+People wishing to invest funds in a business and live in New Zealand can in some cases apply for residence under our Investor category.
+Find out more on Investing in New Zealand

 For Entrepreneurs

 The visa for people who wish to run their own business in New Zealand is the Entrepreneur Work Visa.
-People who are granted an Entrepreneur Work Visa can apply for an Entrepreneur Residence Visa once they have run their businesses for 2 years (or 6 months if they meet extra conditions).
+People who are granted an Entrepreneur Work Visa are allowed to work in their own business in New Zealand.
+You must have NZD $100,000 to invest, a business plan, and meet the set criteria.

 Who can help?